Adult Disability Payment to replace PIP and DLA in Scotland

 When is Adult Disability Payment being introduced?

-The Scottish Government will then launch Adult Disability Payment nationally across the whole of Scotland from 29 August 2022.
+Adult Disability Payment was introduced in phases and became available across the whole of Scotland on 29 August 2022.

 Further information can be found at www.gov.scot.